American Elm neighbors frustrated by lack of communication about homicide, safety

 "It's definitely not reassuring," Albertin said.
 "That's the last thing you want to tell your employees, especially in such a nice neighborhood where this shouldn't be happening."

-Albertin understands not releasing information until it's confirmed so there is not incorrect information circulating, but wants better communication than officials provided, he said.
+Albertin understands not releasing information until it's confirmed, so there is not incorrect information circulating, but he wants better communication than officials provided, he said.

 "We just need a bit more clarification on why it took four days to get the cause of death," Albertin said.
 "Everybody's saying the police silence is very weird."